• Skip to main content

 Stirring Tuscan bread and tomato porridge together in a pot.

 • Both bread and tomato puree can contain varying amounts of salt, so taste the porridge and season the porridge to taste.
-I usually add about ½ teaspoon of salt.
+I usually add about ½ teaspoon salt.

 Seasoning a pot of Tuscan Bread and Tomato Soup with salt.